zmsy/zmsy.github.io/notes/bulma-v1-migration-plan.md

-# Bulma 1.x Migration Sheet
+# Bulma 1.x Compatibility Sheet

-Intent: make the repo 100% Bulma 1.x compatible with the smallest possible surface area of change.

-Non-goals (for now):
-- Do not migrate the site theming/palette engine to be Bulma-first.
-- Do not switch the customization strategy to “CSS variables only”; keep Sass overrides/config where it reduces churn.
+Intent: ship Bulma 1.x compatibility only (no theming work).

+Non-goals (in this PR):
+- No palette -> `--bulma-*` mapping.
+- No new JS deps for color conversion.
+- No refactors unrelated to Bulma 1.x compilation.

 References:
 - Bulma migration guide: https://bulma.io/documentation/start/migrating-to-v1/